 - Provide fun summer activities at Gorsefield Activity Centre

 - Invite you to study support sessions planned for 2021.
-We will let you know about these dates in adavance.
+We will let you know about these dates in advance.

-- Invite you to meet Friends of the Virtual School at events
+- Invite you to meet Friends of the Virtual School at special events

 - Invite you to Cook Along sessions at Key Stage 4 to help with your independent cooking skills.

 - Keep you up to date on Higher Education events at UEL and other universities.If you're in years 10-13, the Schools and Colleges Team at The University of East London have a bumper crop of webinars, including academic tasters.